 How to Peel Tamarillos?

 When that is done, wash it under cool water.
 You should be able to then pinch the skin and it should come away relatively easily.
-If not, you can use a paring knife.
-Create a small nick at the top and then using the knife, peel the skin gently.
+If not, you can use a paring knife, grab hold of the skin that has slightly lifted and peel back.

 How to Eat Tamarillo?